ECHOES IN DRAFT - PROGRAMME

 Artistic Director & Creative Producer’s Note

-As Artistic Director and Creative Producer of blue joy theatre company, I’m committed to collaboration over competition—building spaces that centre care, truth-telling, and joy, especially for artists of colour.
+Lastly, I want to say - I believe in collaboration over competition.
+In building safe creative spaces rooted in care, truth-telling, and joy - especially for emerging artists.
 We know the barriers.
 We’ve lived them.
-This is one way we begin to break them.
+This is one small way we begin to break them.

-And to you, our audience: thank you for being here, and for choosing to witness something still becoming.
-You’re not just watching a show—you’re helping shape a future.
+And to you, our audience - thank you for being here.
+For choosing to witness something that’s still becoming.
+You’re not just watching a reading - you’re helping shape a future.
 Our future.

 With love, gratitude, and hope for what’s still to come, Mohammed ‘Ayo Busari’.